sunilrathod098/signature_verifivacation/README.md

 ## Instructions:

 - Replace the placeholder GitHub URL (`https://github.com/sunilrathod098/signature_verification.git`).
-- Add a screenshot of the web interface in the `static/frogery.png` file as referenced in the `README.md`.
+- Add a screenshot of the web background interface in the `static/frogery.png` file as referenced in the `README.md`.